vtex-apps/io-documentation/docs/en/Recipes/development/making-your-new-app-version-publicly-available.md

 From this point onwards, code changes are prohibited, meaning that you can only install new apps.
 That also means that you are not able to link any app.
 Hence, if you want to perform any changes in the app code, you must retreat and work on it in a development workspace.
 </div>

-## Step 4 - Installing the candidate release version
+## Step 4 - Installing the candidate version

 To perform tests, you must install the candidate version by indicating to the Toolbelt the new app's exact version.

 1. Make sure you still are logged into the desired account and using the Production workspace previously created.
-Then, run the following command:
+2. Run the following command:

 ```sh
 vtex install {appvendor}.{appname}@{appversion}